kelseyhightower/istio-ingress-tutorial/README.md

 * Istio Ingress Controller managed by a DaemonSet
   * Runs on each node in dedicated Istio Ingress node pool
 * Frontend Load Balancer distributes traffic across multiple Istio Ingress Controllers

-## Rationale

-The Istio project hosts multiple components including: [Pilot](https://istio.io/docs/concepts/traffic-management/pilot.html), [Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html), and [Auth](https://istio.io/docs/concepts/network-and-auth/auth.html).
-When combined these components provide a complete platform to connect, manage, and secure microservices.
-However, adopting Istio is not an all or nothing proposition.
-You can adopt only the parts you need.
-In this tutorial the Istio Pilot, which is responsible for the lifecycle of [Envoy](https://lyft.github.io/envoy/) instances, and the Istio Ingress, a [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) based on Envoy, will be used to provide a robust Ingress solution.

 ## Tutorial